yguillemot/RaQt_maker/README.md

 - out.txt: The C++ description of the classes
 - rejected.txt: List of rejected classes (actually, classes whose name is qualified)

-In addition to these classes, the Qt namespace is also extracted and changed in a class for ease of getting the enums defined in it.
+In addition to the Qt classes, the Qt namespace is also extracted and changed in a class for ease of getting the enums defined in it.